Surangani (song): Other versions

-A. E. Manoharan did a bilingual Sinhala / Tamil rendition of the song which became quite popular in Tamil Nadu, mainly due to Radio Ceylon.
+A. E. Manoharan did a bilingual rendition of the song in Sinhala and Tamil, which became quite popular in Tamil Nadu, mainly due to Radio Ceylon.
 His renditions of both the Sinhala original version and the bilingual version were popular in India.
 It has featured in translated versions in several Indian movies.
 Ilayaraja then made a Tamil version – which had very little to do with the Sinhala version except for the refrain – for the Tamil film Avar Enakke Sontham (1977), sung by Malaysia Vasudevan and Renuka.
 This became popular around secondary schools and colleges in Chennai.
 Tamil students took it to other universities around India.
 In Hindi, it was sung by Asha Bhosle in Parmatma (1978), which also had very little to do with the Sinhala version except for the refrain.

 A Goan, Konkani version was also made, and many people in India mistakenly believed this was the original.

 Manoharan also did a bilingual Sinhala / Malayalam rendition, which talks about Sundaram Keralam.

-The 6/8 meant that the song fit well with Indian Tamil kuthu songs and the lyric "Suranganika maalu genaavaa" was used in the song "Kokkarako" from Ghilli.
+The song is in the 6/8 time signature.
 The song was remixed by Vijay Antony in 2008 Tamil film Pandhayam.

-Dinesh Kanagaratnam created a trilingual Sinhala / Tamil / English remix of the song with a different tune for his 2008 album Tamizha titled "Surangani Remake".
+Dinesh Kanagaratnam created a trilingual remix of the song in Sinhala, Tamil, and English with a different tune for his 2008 album Tamizha titled "Surangani Remake".
 The song, which was produced by Pasan Liyanage, was popular in Sri Lanka.
-The song was reused by Vijay Antony twice as "Aathichudi" for the Tamil film TN 07 AL 4777 (2009) and as "Rajula" for the Telugu film Daruvu (2012).